charlesmartinreed/flexbox-grid-camp/README.md

 - layouts can also be specified according according to the grid-lines with the **grid-column-start** and **grid-column-end** syntax
 - there are also negative grid lines, which go from right to left on the main axis and bottom to top on the cross axis

+# grid-template-areas

+- number of named columns/rows designates number of columns/rows in grid
+- grid-template-areas:
+  "first first"
+  "second third"
+  "fourth fourth"
+- then you simply specify the grid item that corresponds to the named row/column .item-1 {
+  grid-area: first;
+  }

 # Fractional units

 - CSS Grid introduces fr, which behaves similarly to auto but allows for equal proportions of track items